Play streets

 Read about the legislative routes here.

-Ideally, there will be some provision for ‘on the ground’ support for residents, especially in communities facing much greater challenges.
-This could be provided by a resident group or a local organisation, or by a council officer with good asset-based community development skills.
+Ideally, there will be some support for residents, especially in communities facing much greater challenges.
+This could be provided by a resident group or a local organisation, or by a council officer with good community development/ engagement skills.

 Possible extra costs include:

-• Provision of road signs and kit boxes for residents
+• Provision of road signs and kit for residents

 • Other direct support for residents where needed